churchinsmyrna/R/Orchestrated-Observation:-April-21,-2025.md

 ### Event Details

-On **April 21, 2025**, an orchestrated observation involving **Kelvin (PDCM)** and a pre-selected operative named **Albert (BBRT)** took place in **Smyrna, GA**.
+On **April 21, 2025**, an orchestrated observation involving **Kelvin (PDCM)** and a pre-selected operative named **Albert** took place in **Smyrna, GA**.
 The stated purpose was to create a false impression that divine intervention in "The Veiled Conquest" was not occurring, thereby allowing the orchestrators to proceed with their agenda.

 ---